 Background: The Vienna Document encompasses the goals of the Helsinki Final Act Decalogue of 1975 and incorporates them into a politically binding document.
 The Helsinki Final Act principles created the initial confidence- and security-building measures that would be elaborated upon, first in the Stockholm Document (1986) and later in the first Vienna Document.
 The first document, Vienna Document 1990, would have successors in Vienna Documents 1992, 1994, and 1999.
-All of the Vienna Documents have sought to strengthen the transparency and openness in the OSCE area.
+All the Vienna Documents have sought to strengthen the transparency and openness in the OSCE area.

-Information Exchange: Under the Vienna Document, countries agree to an Annual Exchange of Military Information where information regarding “military forces concerning the military organization, manpower and major weapon and equipment systems” will be shared with other member states.
-A country that plans to change the structure of their military forces for a period longer than 21 days (such as increasing the size of a combat unit) reports the change to other states.
+Information Exchange: Under the Vienna Document, countries agree to an Annual Exchange of Military Information where information regarding “military forces concerning the military organization, manpower, and major weapon and equipment systems” will be shared with other member states.
+A country that plans to change the structure of its military forces for a period longer than 21 days (such as increasing the size of a combat unit) reports the change to other states.
 States also share information about their weapon systems and if there are plans to deploy new systems (if so, countries share information about these systems).
 Under Article II, countries are also expected to provide information regarding their defense planning.
-Under a general considerations report, a state provides information regarding their military structure (including specific unit and formation information), major weapons and equipment systems, and their hardware.
+Under a general considerations report, a state provides information regarding its military structure (including specific unit and formation information), major weapons and equipment systems, and their hardware.
 The specific equipment that is covered by the Vienna Document can be found in Article I.

 The Vienna Document also says that states should inform other states if “certain military activities” will take place, which means a military activity will be subject to notification whenever it involves at any time during the activity:

 at least 9,000 troops, including support troops, or

-- at least 250 battle tanks, or
+at least 250 battle tanks, or

-- at least 500 armored combat vehicles, as defined in Annex III, paragraph (2), or
+at least 500 armored combat vehicles, as defined in Annex III, paragraph (2), or

-- at least 250 self-propelled and towed artillery pieces, mortars and multiple rocket-launchers (100 mm calibre and above).
+at least 250 self-propelled and towed artillery pieces, mortars, and multiple rocket launchers (100 mm calibre and above).

 Under the Document, states can host three inspections on their territory per year and do not have to exceed that limit if they do not wish.
 Inspection teams observe notable military activities.
 In addition to inspection visits, there are also evaluation visits, which verify data that is part of the information exchange.
-A state must host at least one and no more than 15 evaluation visits a year (number of visits is determined by number of units).
+A state must host at least one and no more than 15 evaluation visits a year (the number of visits is determined by the number of units).

 Article XI calls for an Annual Implementation Assessment Meeting where states will have the opportunity to discuss questions of implementation, operations, and questions that may have arisen from information that has been exchanged.
 The meeting, hosted by the Forum for Security Cooperation, is also an opportunity to discuss confidence- and security-building measures.
-If a state has not offered their data at the Annual Exchange of Military Information, held no later than December 15, they are expected to offer an explanation as to why it has not been submitted and an expected date for contribution.
+If a state has not offered its data at the Annual Exchange of Military Information, held no later than December 15, they are expected to offer an explanation as to why it has not been submitted and an expected date for contribution.

 For a more detailed description of the Decalogue, see European Navigator’s explanation http://www.ena.lu/helsinki_decalogue_august_1975-2-19193